b. 12/07/1896 140 High St, Odiham, Hampshire. d. 23/09/1975 Bristol, Avon.

-Manley Angell James (1896-1975) was born on 12th July 1896 in Odiham, Hampshire, son of Dr John Angell James and Emily Cormell James.
-His parents later moved to Bristol, where Manley was educated at Bristol Grammar School in 1906 and joined the Officers' Training Corps, where he rose to the rank of Sergeant.
+Manley Angell James (1896-1975) was born on 12th July 1896 in Odiham, Hampshire, son of Dr John Angell James and Emily Cormell James (nee Ashwin).
+His parents later moved to Bristol, where Manley was educated at Bristol Grammar School from 1906-14 and joined the Officers' Training Corps, where he rose to the rank of Sergeant.
+He was due to start medical training at Bristol University before war intervened.

 In August 1914 Manley volunteered for service in the British Army and was commissioned as a temporary second lieutenant into the 8th (Service) Battalion, Gloucestershire Regiment and was posted to France on the 18 July 1915, promoted to temporary lieutenant on 28 June 1915 and was put in command of the battalion's Lewis gun detachment.